fer-moreira/PYQT_StyleDesigner/README.md

-# PYQT_StyleDesigner
+# QT Stylesheet Designer

-PYQT Stylesheet designer tool for Stylesheet creation
+### A Simple QT Stylesheet designer for PYQT/QT Projects made with PYQT